datacentricdesign/iob22/assignments/06-landing-page/index.md

 ---
 layout: default
-title: "06 Landing Page."
+title: "06 Landing Page"
 has_children: true
 ---

 # 06 Landing Page

 In this sixth Python programming assignment, you catch potential customers via a landing page.
-You expose a product concept on the web and invite potential customers to sign up for a pre-order.
+You display a product concept on the web and invite potential customers to sign up for a pre-order.
 You structure your programme with objects and store data in a database.
 The results could look as follows, though you can shape this page the way you want.

 ![Assignment 6 - Step 1.3]({{site.baseurl}}/assets/images/assignment6-final-result.png)